samyak45/my-old-website/_posts/2016-03-12-Be-Yourself!-Ahh-What-Is-That?.md

 Battling the majority opinion is difficult, and majority of us end up getting conquered.
 We tend to forget our version of us.
 Most of the times the hints are too subtle and <> to <>.

-//Yet, we so often forget who we really are.
-The

 In a world <with what>, the question “Who am I” is so underrated.
 Yet this is the pivotal question on which the course of our entire life matters.

 Of course, personal identification goes beyond name, age, family background, job or educational qualifications.
 It is much deeper than that.
 It is about what values we live by, what do we strive to achieve, what do we wish to be recognized for, what do we intend to be remembered as, what do we desire to be as an individual.

 Personal identification matters.
 The mind operates differently depending on how self is recognized. <elaborate>

-“Lie to anyone but yourself” - Anonymous
+> “Lie to anyone but yourself” - Anonymous

 Self definition is the one area where dishonesty comes at a great personal cost.
 Dishonesty, when defining oneself can lead to missed opportunities and can become the barrier to an honest feedback.